liweinan/liweinan.github.io/_posts/2017-03-04-how-to-use-commons-daemon.md

+---
-# How To Use Apache Commons Daemon
+title: How To Use Apache Commons Daemon
+---

 Apache Commons Daemon is a tool provided by Apache community which can help you to manage your Java application(usually a server) as a standard system daemon.